markojukic/gopyjson/README.md

 }
 ```
 ## Benchmarks
-The package was developed for parsing large amounts of market data, and the benchmarks are comparing the speed of parsing such data.
+The package was developed for parsing large amounts of market data, so the benchmarks are comparing the speed of parsing such data.
 ### Data
 Two large files with newline-delimited json (ndjson) objects were used.